Tuesday, June 18, 2013

 Magic S'more Crescent Puffs

 These can be a bit on the messy side, but they are so good that it doesn't matter.
-My chocolate didn't drizzle so well and my "puffs" kind of exploded, but who cares?!
+Watch out because my "puffs" kind of exploded, but who cares?!
 I was attempting to make these while I was also getting dinner on the table.
 I wanted them to be fresh and warm when we ate them.
-Maybe next time I'll concentrate more on the puffs than on the dinner and they will look prettier.
+I got a little drizzle thing I can use for the chocolate so the second time I made these, they looked a little better.

 Keep in mind they are a bit on the crumby side.
 There's a lot of breaking up graham crackers and dipping things back and forth so that the crumbs stick and such.
 Nothing too horrible, but be sure to have plenty of counter space and you might want to put some wax paper or a towel down under your work surface to catch a lot of the mess.